 ADVERTISING Project Manager Hendri DykmanTel +27 21 469 2442Email firstname.lastname@example.org CONTENT Content Manager Raina JuliesTel +27 21 21 469 2433Email email@example.com SUBSCRIPTION Subscriptions Manager Shihaam AdamsTel +27 21 469 2523Email firstname.lastname@example.org

 ARCH SA Distribution: All members of the South African Institute of Architects (SAIA) Members of the South African Council of Architectural Professionals (SACAP) Major role–players within the property development and construction industries All architectural universities, distributed to final year architectural students Members of the Institute of Interior Design (IID) CNA, Exclusive Books and other news… Read more »

 Arch SA Architecture South Africa was established more than 30 years ago as the official journal of the South African Institute of Architects (SAIA).
-It is a bi-monthly publication offering insightful and well illustrated editorial written by a panel of architects appointed by the SAIA.
-The focus is on recently completed projects and the development… Read more »
+The publication offers insightful and well illustrated editorial written by a panel of architects appointed by the SAIA.
+The focus is on recently completed projects and the development of South African… Read more »